 What is Archaeology

 Archaeology is the study of the ancient, and the recent past of humans through material remains.
-Archaeology is often considered as the branch of socio-cultural anthropology.
-In simple words, Archaeology is the scientific study of historic or prehistoric people and their cultures by analysing their artefacts, monuments, and other special remains, especially those who are excavated.
+Archaeology is often considered a branch of sociocultural anthropology.
+In simple words, Archaeology is the scientific study of historic or prehistoric people and their cultures by analysing their artefacts, monuments, and other special remains, especially those that are excavated.

 Eligibility Criteria (UG & PG) of Archaeology

 The eligibility criteria decide the admission of the student to a particular course.
 If they fit the criteria, then only they are eligible to take admission to the course.

 The students who want to take admission to the Bachelor’s course in Archaeology should be 10+2 pass from a recognised board or university.

 They should have a minimum aggregate of 50% marks or equivalent to be eligible for the course and should have passed the entrance examination if any taken by the college or university.

 The candidates who have completed their Bachelors in Archaeology or any similar field can opt for post-graduation in the course.

 The candidates are asked to appear for the entrance examination in some of the colleges or universities while some of the colleges and universities give direct admission to the course.

 Some colleges or universities provide admission on a merit basis.
 The seats are allotted to the candidates who are deserving and have scored good marks in their academics.